wintercms/docs/plugin-registration.md

 }
 ```

-When you register the back-end navigation you can use [localization strings](localization) for the `label` values.
-Backend navigation can also be controlled by the `permissions` values and correspond to defined [back-end user permissions](../backend/users).
-The order in which the back-end navigation appears on the overall navigation menu items, is controlled by the `order` value.
+When you register the backend navigation you can use [localization strings](localization) for the `label` values.
+Backend navigation can also be controlled by the `permissions` values and correspond to defined [backend user permissions](../backend/users).
+The order in which the backend navigation appears on the overall navigation menu items, is controlled by the `order` value.
 Higher numbers mean that the item will appear later on in the order of menu items while lower numbers mean that it will appear earlier on.

-To make the sub-menu items visible, you may [set the navigation context](../backend/controllers-ajax#navigation-context) in the back-end controller using the `BackendMenu::setContext` method.
+To make the sub-menu items visible, you may [set the navigation context](../backend/controllers-ajax#navigation-context) in the backend controller using the `BackendMenu::setContext` method.
 This will make the parent menu item active and display the children in the side menu.

 Key | Description
 ------------- | -------------